axelvaldez/radical-companies/_posts/2023-01-18-the-radical-model-is-not-deterministic.markdown

 ---

 <div style="display:none;">
  <p>The <span class="_paradigm">RADICAL</span> model specifies a Foundation and as such is more like a seed than a tree.
-You can definitely tell that it is an avocado tree and not a mango tree, but from that point on, it is non-deterministic.</p>
+You can tell what kind of tree it is, but that is it.</p>
 </div>

 <h1>&nbsp;</h1>